Estate Planning Attorney

 To learn more about the issues and considerations involved in planning, and which documents you’ll need in order to implement your plan, click here to visit our FAQ page.

-Your process with Promise Law begins with a free, informative workshop – The 7 Hazards to Your Estate Plan.
+Your process with an Estate Planning Attorney at Promise Law begins with a free, informative workshop – The 7 Hazards to Your Estate Plan.
 You can click here to register.
-The Workshop is presented by one of our Estate Planning Attorneys and explains key concepts in estate planning, the types of documents involved, the impact of asset ownership on your plan, and how to protect your assets from the risk of long-term care.
+The Workshop is presented by an Estate Planning Attorney who explains key concepts in estate planning, the types of documents involved, the impact of asset ownership on your plan, and how to protect your assets from the risk of long-term care.

 After attending the Workshop, you will receive a free consultation.
 This Vision Meeting™ is a conversation where we learn about your family, your assets, and anything else important in crafting your plan.
 We review key concepts from the Workshop to further clarify your values.
 If you have existing estate planning documents, we will also audit them to see if they align with your values.

 Most Workshop participants choose to move forward with this free consultation.
 There is no obligation to do so, however, just as there is no obligation to retain Promise Law at the end of your free consultation.
 We just want to help.
-Contact us today.
+Contact an Estate Planning Attorney today.